-Oftentimes, people rush to lift heavy loads — sometimes too heavy loads! — without thinking about spending time building their stabilizers.
-It is important to strengthen your joints in static positions prior to adding heavy loads or a higher volume of ballistic movements for which your joints are not ready.
+Oftentimes, people rush to lift heavy loads — sometimes too-heavy loads! — without thinking about spending time building their stabilizers.
+It's important to strengthen your joints in static positions before adding heavy loads or a higher volume of ballistic movements for which your joints are not ready.

 I prefer to approach my training as a journey to being strong for life, while proving that age is just a number or a mindset.

 Treating our strength training as a journey or a practice will keep us safe and making gains well into our older years… whatever “older” means to you!

 While there are many ways to strengthen our stabilizers, I personally enjoy using handstand progressions.
 If you fear the thought of being inverted, don’t worry: there are progressions for all fitness levels.
 For the purpose of this article, I will cover several handstand progressions; if any of these seem too advanced, remember that you can regress to headstands first.

 Headstands are fabulous place to begin your journey to a handstand, as they allow you to get comfortable upside down while building your balance.
 Headstands might be the end goal for some, while others may want to advance to handstands.
 No matter the end goal, we need to make sure to build a strong core and strong shoulder stabilizers.

 As expressed in my other articles, it is great to begin slowly, with usable progressions, to build a solid foundation of technique before jumping “head first” into the deep end of advanced skills.
 With this in mind, try each progression and see which is suitable for your current strength level.